IBM/global-citizen/README.md

 ## 1. Generate the Business Network Archive (BNA)

+A business network is made up of assets, participants, transactions, access control rules, and optionally events and queries.
+In this skeleton business network, there is a model (**.cto**) file which will contain the class definitions for all assets, participants, and transactions in the business network.
+The skeleton business network also contains an access control (**permissions.acl**) document with basic access control rules, a script (**logic.js**) file containing transaction processor functions, and a **package.json** file containing business network metadata.

 First we need to clone a repo that contains the three components that are needed to make a BNA file: a logic file(**.js**) , a model file(**.cto**), and an access control(**.acl**) file.
-To check that the structure of the files is valid, you can now generate a Business Network Archive (BNA) file for your business network definition.
-The BNA file is the deployable unit -- a file that can be deployed to the Composer runtime for execution.

-Clone the repo which has these three files, and a fully functioning business network
 ```bash
 git clone https://github.com/IBM/global-citizen.git
 ```

+To check that the structure of the files is valid, you can now generate a Business Network Archive (BNA) file for your business network definition.
+The BNA file is the deployable unit -- a file that can be deployed to the Composer runtime for execution.
 Use the following command to generate the network archive:
 ```bash
 cd global-citizen